LuisParedes1/graphite-API-assignment/README.md

 # Updating the IDF values based on new documents

-Theoretically, an idf is constant per corpus (see [here](https://en.wikipedia.org/wiki/Tf%E2%80%93idf#Example_of_tf%E2%80%93idf)) so updating it means recalculating the idf per term.

 On the `TfidfVectorizer` model, the IDF values are calculated during the fitting process and are not updatable like an online learning model (such as [SGDClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html)) could.

-This means that **we need to re-train the model** with the new document added to the document set in order to update the IDF values of the `TfidfVectorizer`.
+This means that, in order to update the IDF values of the `TfidfVectorizer` model, **we need to re-train the model** with the new document added to the document set .

 A basic implementation of this would be